-As the disease progresses, your loved one may experience hallucinations and/or delusions.
+As the disease progresses, an older adult with Alzheimer's or dementia may experience hallucinations and/or delusions.
 Hallucinations involve seeing, hearing, smelling, tasting, or feeling something that is not there.
-Delusions are false beliefs that the person thinks are real.
+Delusions are false beliefs that a person thinks are real.

 - Sometimes hallucinations and delusions are signs of physical illness, such as a urinary tract infection.
 Keep track of what the person is experiencing and discuss it with the doctor.

 - Avoid arguing with them about what they are experiencing.
-Try to respond to the feelings they are expressing.
-Comfort them if they are afraid.
+Try to respond to the feelings they are expressing; comfort and reassure them if they are afraid.